Namaskar-1F64F/volt-audit/report.md

 2. Do the tests have coverage over the functionality?
 3. Is the deployment strategy going to be successful?

+As part of this PR, a new OraclePassThrough and this VoltSystemOracle will be deployed.
+Additionally, other contract calls will be made with an OptimisticTimelock.

 *Disclaimer:* This security review does not guarantee against a hack.
 It is a snapshot in time of brink according to the specific commit by a single human.
 Any modifications to the code will require a new security review.

 # Methodology
-On a restricted time I was unable to deeply investigate all aspects of the system.
 The following is steps I took to evaluate the change.

 - Clone & Setup project
 - Read Readme and related documentation